algorandfoundation/docs/docs/features/asc1/stateless/walkthrough.md

 ## Opt-In ASC1 depolyment

-We get the Contracr Address compiling its TEAL logic:
+We get the Contract Address by compiling its TEAL logic:

 ```
 goal clerk compile contract.teal